giotto-ai/giotto-deep/paper.md

 `giotto-deep` is an deep-learning Python package that seamlessly integrate topological data analysis models and data structures.
-The library is founded on a PyTorch core due to the extensive use of such library in the machine-learning community.
+The library is founded on a PyTorch core due to the extensive use of such library in the machine learning community.
-The API for `giotto-deep` was designed to provide a class-based and user-friendly interface to fast implementations of common machine learning tasks, such as data preprocessing, model building, model training and validation, reporting and logging, as well as image classification, Q&A, translation, persistence diagram vectorization (via Persformer [@reinauer2021persformer]), but also more advanced tasks such as hyper parameter optimization.
+The `giotto-deep` package was designed with usability in mind and provides a class-based interface to fast implementations of common machine learning tasks, such as data preprocessing, model building, model training and validation, reporting and logging, as well as image classification, Q&A, translation, persistence diagram vectorization (via Persformer [@reinauer2021persformer]).
-`giotto-deep` also relies heavily on optuna [@akiba2019optuna] for (distributed, multi pod) hyper parameter searches.
+Additionally, giotto-deep supports more advanced tasks such as (distributed, multi-pod) hyper parameter optimization through its seamless integration with optuna [@akiba2019optuna].

 `giotto-deep` has been designed to be used by both mathematics researchers and by machine learning engineers.
 The combination of speed, versatility, design, and